-There are so many cultural aspects and personal memories I want to stick with me forever.
-Some experiences I had abroad I know might never happen again.
-Everything I got to do in Urbino was so amazing, and I want the memories to stay fresh in my mind.
+There are so many cultural aspects and personal memories that I want to stick with me forever.
+Some experiences that I had abroad, I know might never happen again.
+Everything that I got to do in Urbino was so amazing, and I want the memories to stay fresh in my mind.

 One thing that is easy to notice in Urbino is the Italian culture.
 Life is definitely different there compared to America.
 Sophomore Krishaun Burns noticed how Italians use their umbrellas when it snows.
 We always joked about how we will notice each other across Central Campus in the winter because we will be the only Iowa State students using our umbrellas.

 Another difference between the American and Italian culture is the personality of the people in general.
-Advertising major Audrey Comer thinks the Italian people are lively, friendly and easygoing.
-Because Urbino is a small community, it is easy to see familiar faces around town.
+Advertising major Audrey Comer thinks that the Italian people are lively, friendly and easy-going.
+Since Urbino is such a small town, it is easy to see familiar faces around town.
 Junior Gillian Holte loved seeing her friend Tita around town.
 “It’s cool to make that connection with someone who is not where you’re from,” she said.

-Some of our favorite memories happened after the sun went down, or in Makenna Chapman’s case, when the sun went up.
+Some of our favorite memories happened after the sun goes down, or in Makenna Chapman’s case when the sun goes up.
 “I was in good company,” she said.
 “It was really peaceful.”

 Most of us did not know each other before we started the semester in Urbino, but now it seems we have created lifelong friendships.

-Sophomore Maureen McDonald never wants to forget screaming the soundtrack of "Hamilton" late at night with her roommates Gillian and Bridget.
-“I have made a lot of long-lasting friends whom I can see myself connecting with when we go back to Ames,” she said.
+Sophomore Maureen McDonald never wants to forget screaming the soundtrack of Hamilton late at night with her roommates Gillian and Bridget.
+“I have made a lot of long-lasting friends that I can see myself going back to Ames and still connecting with,” she said.